Home Experts Insights

 Heatwave data sourced from: Previsioni Meteo Regione Autonoma Valle d’Aosta.

-The findings were presented at the 11th SIO Research Symposium, where Rahemi called for increased investment in climate-resilient infrastructure.
+The findings were presented at the 11th SIO Research Symposium, where Rahemi called for increased investment in mainstream climate modeling.
 “By integrating seismic risk into urban planning, we can better protect communities in vulnerable regions,” he said.
-The research is part of Scripps’ broader mission to advance our understanding of climate change’s far-reaching impacts.